Kelvintrc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The current and parent directories should not be taken into account Hidden directories should be counted.
 12. What's new - 'ls -1t | head -10' Displays 10 newest files in the current directory.
 1 file per line and sorted from the newest to the oldest.
+13. Being unique is better than being perfect - 'sort | uniq -u' takes a list of words as input and prints only words that appear exactly once.

+Input format: One line, one word
+Output format: One line, one word
+Words should be sorted